 Individual state laws vary but most sites restrict players from five US states and one Canadian province.
 The states/provinces where real money fantasy betting appears to be PROHIBITED include the following:

-The legality of fantasy betting sites is more of a question outside North America.
+The legality of fantasy sports betting sites is more of a question outside North America.
 It appears to be legal in the UK and most other gambling-friendly nations, but very few jurisdictions even mention fantasy sports at all.
 In most locations, the laws have some serious catching-up to do.

-So yes, there is a good deal of uncertainty across much of the planet.
-It is clearly legal in the United States with so many fantasy sites headquartered in-country and most sites even accepting PayPal as a deposit and withdrawal method.
+Fantasy sports is clearly legal in the United States with so many fantasy sites headquartered in-country and most sites even accepting PayPal as a deposit and withdrawal method.
 Other forms of online gambling occupy a legal grey area in the USA and have suffered payment processing issues for years.
 This is most definitely not the case with online fantasy.
 Making a deposit and getting paid is no problem for customers in North America.

-The Big Fantasy Guide
+Daily Fantasy Sports Guide

 Choosing a fantasy betting site is just the first step in a long (and hopefully profitable) journey.
 There’s a lot to talk about in regard to fantasy betting so we have compiled a few getting started guides to help you join the world of online fantasy with minimal hassle.